ImYoussef/FailSafe-SQA2025-AUBURN/repo.md

 ### scanUserNameFuzzer()

-The _scanUserNameFuzzer()_ method in _scanner.py_ looks through an array of user names to see if they are valid.
+The scanUserNameFuzzer() method in scanner.py looks through an array of user names to see if they are valid.
 If they meet a series of conditions then they are appended to a list of hard-coded unames to be output at the end of the method.
 The function would crash when val_list was none, so to prevent because that object is not iterable.

-### ()
+### checkIfValidK8SYamlFuzzer()

-The _scanUserNameFuzzer()_ method in _scanner.py_ looks through an array of user names to see if they are valid.
-If they meet a series of conditions then they are appended to a list of hard-coded unames to be output at the end of the method.
-The function would crash when val_list was none, so to prevent because that object is not iterable.
+The checkIfValidK8SYamlFuzzer() method in parser.py takes in a file path to a kubernetes yaml and checks if it is valid.
+Thhis failed when the file did not exist, so to make it resistant to this I added a series of checks to ensure it was a string for a path and that it was a file that existed.

 ### constructHelmString() - _Cameron Kapsrzak_